joshjriley/crud-php/aa-dev-notes.md

 ## TODO
+- check/uncheck all for column select
+- search all fields for phrase
+- quick search links (defined in config)
+- Utilize GET for custom queries
+- save most recent query fields in session?
 - Config option to specify defining manual drop down list for any column.
 - Date picker for db type date (solution not that great)
 - Combine insert and edit code into one.
 - Text cutoff and/or warning on varchar size
 - Change query form to use <,>,= for numeric db types and date range for date types
-- Figure out why modDate is not auto-updating on edit (prob b/c of hidden input)
 - Logging option for history.
 Log to file?
 - Simple security option?
-- check/uncheck all for column select
-- search all fields for phrase
-- quick search links (defined in config)
-- Utilize GET for custom queries
-- save most recent query fields in session?
 - Display foreign key readable names in query results